AI on the end device: How Edge AI ensures data protection and energy efficiency

 Edge AI is a technological building block for tackling challenges such as climate change, digital sovereignty and energy supply, according to the white paper.
 For example, Edge AI-based electricity meters can contribute to a stable supply of renewable energy.
 Sensors in recycling plants can use the technology to recognise valuable materials in waste.
 Edge AI enables companies to operate more independently of cloud providers, most of whom are based outside Europe, as data streams are processed at source.

 "The advantages mentioned open up a great deal of potential, particularly in leading German industries such as the automotive, mechanical engineering and medical technology sectors.
 Even if there are already successes to show, we are still far from utilising the available potential.
 The design of the networks, the training of the networks, the translation of the networks and the hardware architectures for calculating the networks are largely considered independently.
-A holistic approach is necessary to provide powerful edge AI technology," says Wolfgang Ecker, Distinguished Engineer at Infineon Technologies and member of the Technological Enablers and Data Science working group of Plattform Lernende Systeme.
+A holistic approach is necessary to provide powerful Edge AI technology," says Wolfgang Ecker, Distinguished Engineer at Infineon Technologies and member of the Technological Enablers and Data Science working group of Plattform Lernende Systeme.
 "And technology and applications must also be considered together.
 Edge AI machines can only be designed efficiently with the knowledge of the application and, in turn, new applications can only be developed with the knowledge of the performance of Edge AI technology."

 Strengthening transfer into practice